HOW TO BECOME A PERSONAL TRAINER

 Strive to be the person at the top of the personal trainer ladder who is that wise old Grand Father who always has the best information and advise for your clients.

-I have personal fitness training locations in four cities world wide where I can help you become a highly qualified personal trainer.
+I have personal fitness training locations in cities world wide where I can help you become a highly qualified personal trainer.

 Treat becoming a personal fitness trainer the same as you would treat becoming professional whether it be a Doctor, plumber or beautician.

 Their are steps to take, education to be earned, experience to be gained.
 Be patient.
 Take all of the necessary steps.